Island hopping the Seto Sea by cycle – Six Bridges

 The day was a welcome break from cycling.
 On climbing up flights of stairs to the castle that perched high above the city we both found our legs still packed full of lactic acid which made them feel like lead.

 52 Adventures.
 That's the aim.
-In the year from February 2015 and maybe more.
+One each week.
 Like any real adventure the outcome is unknown.
 The journey, the comrades, the solitude, the challenges, the special places are what matters.
 And this is the record – writing, images and video.
 Enjoy.